Tia Tamera

-"Tia Tamera" is a song by American rapper Doja Cat featuring guest vocals from fellow American rapper Rico Nasty.
+"Tia Tamera" is a song by American rapper and singer Doja Cat featuring fellow American rapper Rico Nasty.
 It was written by Doja Cat, Kurtis McKenzie, David Sprecher, Lydia Asrat, and Rico Nasty, while being produced by the former two.
-It was released for digital download and streaming on February 20, 2019, by Kemosabe Records and RCA Records as the second single to the deluxe edition (and fourth overall) of her debut album Amala.
+It was released for digital download and streaming on February 20, 2019, by Kemosabe Records and RCA Records as the second single to the deluxe edition (and fourth overall) of Doja's debut album Amala.

 Composition and lyrics

-The lyrics reference celebrities such as Aaliyah, Sia, Venus Williams, Serena Williams, Regina Hall, Wiz Khalifa, Nia Long, Madea, organizations including Genius and PETA, films such as West Side Story, songs such as "Rock the Boat" and brands such as Chia Pet, Ikea, Nokia.
-The title track is rapped throughout the lyrics with comparisons of her breasts to twin actresses Tia Mowry and Tamera Mowry.
+The lyrics reference celebrities such as Aaliyah, Sia, Venus Williams, Serena Williams, Regina Hall, Wiz Khalifa, Nia Long, organizations including Genius and PETA, films such as West Side Story and Madea's Family Reunion, the TV show Doug, songs such as "Rock the Boat" and brands such as Chia Pet, Ikea, Nokia.
+The title of the track is rapped throughout the lyrics with comparisons of her breasts to twin actresses Tia Mowry and Tamera Mowry.
 Rico is the last verse on the song, and "flexes her bank account, [and] foreign whips".